 NewLeaf typically receives calls from customers looking for hospital beds for the home or alternatives to medical beds.

-One partner can sleep while the other person sits up to eat, read, or watch television, the adjustments made by the whisper-quiet motor so the sleeping party does not have his or her sleep disturbed.
+One partner can sleep while the other person is eating, reading, or watching tv; the bed adjustments made by the motor are whisper-quiet, so the sleeping party does not have their sleep disturbed.
 Flexabed products are made with durable Advantech® material that will not warp, break or squeak.

-Lewis said that his company sells roughly one-third of each model to his customers.
+Lewis said that his company sells roughly one-third of each model to its customers.